Mont Vernon, New Hampshire: Fire department

 The former two-story Mont Vernon Fire Station, built in 1947, was located on North Main Street next to the Town Hall.
 This station had 6 apparatus bays.
 In March 2007 the town voted to raze the deteriorating building and replace it with a new fire station on the same lot.
 The new station has 5 apparatus bays facing North Main Street, and 1 bay facing Pinkham Avenue.
 The Fire Chief has his office in the station, along with a radio and report room, a meeting room, and an office for the Emergency Management Director.
 The station also contains maintenance, storage, and work rooms.
 Emergency medical services are provided by Amherst.

+Crime

+Mont Vernon made national news on October 4, 2009, when a home invasion in the town resulted in the murder of Kimberly Cates.
+The case received significant coverage due to the crime’s brutality, since both victims were assaulted with a machete, the randomness by which the home was chosen with intent to murder (the victims and perpetrators did not know each other), the apparent lack of remorse, and the attackers ages of 19 and 17.
+The case also led to changes to New Hampshire's capital punishment laws.

 Culture

 The town has two major annual celebrations: On the last Saturday in September, it hosts "Lamson Farm Day" at a town-owned farm to celebrate its agricultural past.
 In late April or early May, it has a celebration of spring called the "Mont Vernon Spring Gala".
 Both feature games, food and local entertainers.